simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-28
+<br />**Date image released:**  2024-09-29
-<br />**This image is owned by:**  Ben Cooper
-<br />**Title of the image:**  Rocket Eclipse at Sunset
+<br />**Title of the image:**  Seven Dusty Sisters
-<br />**Description for the image:**  Shockwaves ripple across the glare as a launch eclipses the setting Sun in this exciting close-up.
-Captured on September 17, the roaring Falcon 9 rocket carried European Galileo L13 navigation satellites to medium Earth orbit after a lift-off from Cape Canaveral on Florida's space coast.
-The Falcon 9 booster returned safely to Earth about 8.5 minutes later, notching the 22nd launch and landing for the reusable workhorse launch vehicle.
-But where did it land?
-Just Read the Instructions.
+<br />**Description for the image:**  Is this really the famous Pleiades star cluster?
+Known for its iconic blue stars, the Pleiades is shown here in infrared light where the surrounding dust outshines the stars.
+Here, three infrared colors have been mapped into visual colors (R=24, G=12, B=4.6 microns).
+The base images were taken by NASA's orbiting Wide Field Infrared Survey Explorer (WISE) spacecraft.
+Cataloged as M45 and nicknamed the Seven Sisters, the Pleiades star cluster is by chance situated in a passing dust cloud.
+The light and winds from the massive Pleiades stars preferentially repel smaller dust particles, causing the dust to become stratified into filaments, as seen.
+The featured image spans about 20 light years at the distance of the Pleiades, which lies about 450 light years distant toward the constellation of the Bull (Taurus).
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/Galileo_L13_DSC_9929.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/Pleiades_WiseAntonucci_5000.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).